GWright321/Test/.github/ISSUE_TEMPLATE/ohb-request.md

 - [ ] No

 ## Description
-- Please provide the details/reason for the OOB Deploy
+- Please provide the details/reason for the OHB Deploy
    > Add Details Here ...

 ## Verify The following
- - [ ] The OOB Deploy Request is after the cutoff time for the regular deploy.[^1]
+ - [ ] The OHB Deploy Request is after the cutoff time for the regular deploy.[^1]
- - [ ] The OOB Deploy Request is critical and must be resolved before the next automated deploy.
+ - [ ] The OHB Deploy Request is critical and must be resolved before the next automated deploy.
  - [ ] You are prepared to create an Incident Post Mortem[^2] within two business days.

 [^1]: (See [Deployment Policy](https://depo-platform-documentation.scrollhelp.site/developer-docs/deployment-policies) and [Deployment Schedules](https://depo-platform-documentation.scrollhelp.site/developer-docs/Deployments.1844641889.html)